atusiniida/canevosim/README.md

 　-S symmetricReplicationProbablity (1.000000)  # Corresponding to <em>s</em>\
 　-e differentiatedCellDeathRate (0.010000)  # Corresponding to <em>d</em><sub>0</sub><sup>d</sup>\
 　-i infinitizingCarryingCapacityProbability (0.000000)  # Corresponding to <em>p</em><sub><em>c</em></sub>\
-　-o outfilePrefix(out)  # Prefix of the outfiles
+　-o outfilePrefix(out)  # Prefix of the result files

 ##  3. output
-you obtain the following 5 files:
+you obtain the following 5 result files:
 - [outfilePrefix].dr # Each line contains driver mutations in each cell.
 - [outfilePrefix].ps #  Each line contains  neutral  mutations in each cell.
 - [outfilePrefix].prm  # containing  parameter settings
 - [outfilePrefix].stat # containing summary statistics
 - [outfilePrefix].pdf # visualizing the mutation profile matrix

-When symmetricReplicationProbablity  < 1, you additionaly obtain the following file:
+When symmetricReplicationProbablity  < 1, you additionally obtain the following file:
--  [outfilePrefix].df  # Each line contains  differenciation status of  each cell .
+-  [outfilePrefix].df  # Each line contains  differentiation status of  each cell .

-When infinitizingCarryingCapacityProbability  > 0, you additionaly obtain the following file:
+When infinitizingCarryingCapacityProbability  > 0, you additionally obtain the following file:
 -  [outfilePrefix].ic  # Each line contains  explosive driver mutations infinitizing carrying capacity  in each cell.

-When  populationSizeChangeCutoff  > 0, you additionaly obtain  more files generated as evolutionary snapshots at every time point when the fold increase of the population size exceeds the opulationSizeChangeCutoff value.
+When  populationSizeChangeCutoff  > 0, you additionally obtain  more files generated as evolutionary snapshots at every time point when the fold increase of the population size exceeds the populationSizeChangeCutoff value.